Asia stock markets mixed after Wall St high, virus surge - NewsBreak

 Asia stock markets mixed after Wall St high, virus surge

-BEIJING — (AP) — Asian stock markets were mixed Thursday after Wall Street hit a high and new daily U.S. coronavirus cases surged to a record.
+Asian stock market s were mixed Thursday after Wall Street hit a high and new daily U.S. coronavirus cases surged to a record.

 Tokyo and Seoul declined while Shanghai and Hong Kong advanced.